nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - Support for in-game reload items.txt config without having restart server.
 (You need to change or reload map or may get some bugs).
 Note this option only work for testing stuff.
 You still need a full restart on some items.
 - Store Earning credits (Warning: This modules only supported for csgo.
 If you're using the 2009 source engine.
 Dont use this.
 If you're using csgo please disable all the earning method of the core store.sp in the cfg file)
 - Added custom name tag color for client who bought the name tag.
+- Added !rsloadout to reset current loadout for client (All items will be unequipped).

 # Private Modules
 - Custom Weapon Model with shooting sound support (Contact me for more info). ([Preview video](https://youtu.be/iixbG1SIuJA)).